TOAST-DOCS/Log-Crash-Search/en/console-guide.md

 You can download an SDK from **Analytics > Log & Crash Search** of [NHN Cloud Downloads](https://docs.toast.com/en/Download/)

 > [Note]
-> When the log volume is small, the result can be applied in about five minutes.
+> When using the SDK, session logs sent along with crash logs are not exposed on the search screen.</br>
+> When sending session logs, the count is added to and reflected in the number of daily log capacity of [Resource Provision Policy](https://docs.toast.com/en/TOAST/en/resource-policy/#log-crash-search) in the same way as other logs.
+However, it is not reflected in the API call charges.

 ## Search Logs